RYGhub/royalpack-5/README.md

 # A Steam Web API key (https://steamcommunity.com/dev/apikey)
 Steam.web_api_key = "123567890ABCDEF123567890ABCDEF12"

-# Should Royalnet automatically update the Dota ranks of all users?
-Dota.updater.enabled = false

-# How many seconds should there be between two Dota updates?
-Dota.updater.delay = 86400

-# Should Royalnet automatically update the League of Legends ranks of all users?
-Lol.updater.enabled = false

-# How many seconds should there be between two League of Legends updates?
-Lol.updater.delay = 86400

-# A League of Legends API token (https://developer.riotgames.com/)
-Lol.token = "RGAPI-aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa"

-# The region where your players are located
-Lol.region = "euw1"

-# Should Royalnet automatically update the Brawlhalla ranks of all users?
-Brawlhalla.updater.enabled = false

-# How many seconds should there be between two League of Legends updates?
-Brawlhalla.updater.delay = 86400

-# A Brawlhalla API key (https://dev.brawlhalla.com/)
-Brawlhalla.api_key = "AAAAAAAAAAAAAAAAAAAAAAAAAAAAA"

 # The Peertube instance you want to use for new video notifications
 Peertube.instance_url = "https://pt.steffo.eu"